atmoz/sftp/README.md

 ```

 **NOTE:** Using `mount` requires that your container runs with the `CAP_SYS_ADMIN` capability turned on.
 [See this answer for more information](https://github.com/atmoz/sftp/issues/60#issuecomment-332909232).

+## Kubernetes

+See the example in kubernetes dir [examples/kubernetes/README.md](examples/kubernetes/README.md)

+One way to keep this straight forward is to map secrets and their keys as volume files.
+Then users and the ssh keys can be mapped per the examples

+### Install process

+1. run `./keygen.sh`. take a look at script for what it does but gens keys and copies the secret-*.yml fiels into keys dir for editing. the keys dir should be in .gitignore and should not be checked in to github.

+2. Edit secret-host-keys.yml and copy in the keys that were generated into the the dir.

+3. Edit secret-user-conf.yml to add or update users and set to initial secure passwords.

+    >NOTE: UPDATE THE pAsWoRd to something secure, DO NOT RUN IT AS IS!
+This is just a githuib checked in example

+4. Run the `./install.sh` script or look inside it and run each item by hand.

+    >NOTE: the end of the install script will delete the keys dir so keep that in mind!

+5. if you have a botched run and need to clean up then run
+    ```
+    kubectl delete deployment,svc,configmap,secret --namespace=storage --selector=role=sftp
+    ```

+6. add a tcp entry to the Linode node balancer to pass 30022 to the nodes 30022.
+Add an entry to the DNS to point sftp.9ci.com to that nodebalancer

+### Maintain Users

+To add or remove users just edit the sftp-user-conf secret.
+Easy to do in Rancher.
+Will need to redeploy ("restart") the  deployment